Ankarana Reserve

 Location and Overview

-Ankarana Reserve is located in the northern part of Madagascar, about 108 kilometers south of Antsiranana.
-Spread across 182 square kilometers, this protected area is known for its awe-inspiring limestone formations, deep caves, and lush forests.
-It was established in 1956 and has been a sanctuary for diverse flora and fauna ever since.
+Ankarana Reserve is situated in northern Madagascar, approximately 108 kilometers south of Antsiranana.
+Covering an area of 182 square kilometers, this protected region is renowned for its striking limestone formations, intricate cave systems, and diverse ecosystems.
+Established in 1956, Ankarana has served as a sanctuary for a wide range of flora and fauna.

 Best Time to Visit

-The best time to visit Ankarana Reserve is during the dry season, which runs from April to November.
-The weather is pleasant, with cooler temperatures and less rainfall.
-This makes it easier to explore the reserve’s trails and caves without the hindrance of mud or excessive humidity.
-However, do note that the dry season is also the peak tourist season, so expect larger crowds during this time.
+The ideal time to visit Ankarana Reserve is during the dry season, from April to November.
+The weather is cooler and less humid, making it easier to navigate the trails and caves.
+However, this period also attracts more tourists, so expect larger crowds.

 Getting There